Skip to main content

 Why is a die necessary in microelectronics packaging?

-Vern Solberg: Die is the base of a SiP that performs the intended function.
-It could be a processor or a controller that is the key part of the electronic product.
+Vern Solberg: The die is the base of a microelectronics package that performs the intended function.
+It could be a processor or a controller, which is the key part of the electronic product.
 The die will be packaged and tested before mounting.

 Can you discuss your semiconductor die and package stacking methodologies?